A View of Healthcare Costs from the Inside

 So for years we’ve been discussing the total cost of a system where almost all of the individual costs of that system are completely hidden from us.
 Is it any wonder the cost of health care in the US has mystified so many?

-So my research started rather modestly.
+My research started rather modestly.
 I collected bills my patients brought me from hospitals and diagnostic labs, and examined how much was charged for various medical services and what insurance companies actually paid for these services.
-I called pharmacies to ask what medications cost my patients, and occasionally the pharmacist would also tell me what the pharmacy itself paid for them.
+I called pharmacies to ask how much medications cost my patients, and occasionally the pharmacist would also tell me what the pharmacy itself paid for them.
 I also called imaging centers and asked them how much they charged for different scans.
 To address the cost of litigation, I looked at malpractice premiums: mine and those of several of my colleagues.

 The goal of this website is to provide the results of all of my research as well as to untangle and explain as much about the US health care system as I can.
 The website itself contains many different sections that deal with the cost of different aspects of healthcare: medications, office visits, hospitalizations, tests, procedures and insurance.
 There are also sections that provide an extensive financial analysis of some of the industries in health care and several reference sections that provide hundreds of links to all of the sources and data I use.